 Somvati Utsav, also known as the Bhandara Festival, is a unique festival of golden turmeric powder (Bhandare) dedicated to a local deity Khandoba who is often considered to be a family deity.
-A newly married couple must come to the Khandoba temple to celebrate their wedding.
+A newly married couple must come to the Khandoba temple in Jejuri to celebrate their wedding.
 Among believers, Khandoba is also known as the god of fertility that’s why some couples visit the temple to make a wish for a baby.

 Khandoba temple in Jejuri is the main center of worship for Khandoba.
 By the way, there are actually two Khandoba temples.
 The older one, situated on a mountain, is quite inaccessible, and a newer one is where the Somvati Utsav happens and is best visited during the event, although it can be visited throughout year as well.